-He is a type of the Messiah, Yeshua (which is a form of the name Yehoshua), will take His people into the true Promised Land of Heaven where we will not perish but inherit eternal life.
+He is a type of the Messiah.
+Yeshua (which is a form of the name Yehoshua) will one day take His people into the true Promised Land of Heaven where we will not perish but inherit eternal life.

 We can learn a lesson from Moses remaining on the other side of the Jordan.

 There are times when, despite our earnest begging and pleading, God in His perfect wisdom, justice, and mercy simply says “no,” and that is the end of the matter.
 God may even ask us to encourage someone in the next generation who will carry the torch further than we have, and we need to accept this decision with a grace born of humility.

 Before Moses surrenders the leadership of Israel to Joshua, he exhorts the people to keep God’s Torah and to live in obedience to God’s ways so that they may take possession of the Land.
 He tells them: